open/close all folders

 - Escapism: The reason why reading is one of her hobbies is because she can pretend to be the protagonist of the novel instead of her usual clumsy self.
 Her supports with both Avatars show them being concerned about this, and her S rank support with a male Avatar has her admit it and decide to stop in order to better herself.

-- Fragile Speedster: Her modifiers lean her towards this, getting good skill and great speed, at the cost of defense and strength.
+- Fragile Speedster: Her modifiers lean her towards this, getting good skill and great speed, at the cost of defense.

-- Friend to All Living Things: She has an uncanny ability to communicate with animals and she gets along quite well with them...except for cows, which annoy her.
+- Friend to All Living Things: She has an uncanny ability to communicate with animals and she gets along quite well with them... except for cows, which annoy her for some reason.

 - Girly Bruiser: Although her demure demeanor would suggest otherwise, Sumia has no problem kicking ass with the rest.